ITESM-FIWARE/NGSI-Encryption-Layer/README.md

 1. Click the "View of the original JSON" to visualize the uploaded JSON file

 ### Visualize the App documentation
-1. Follow up the login process
-1. In the main page, click the "Documentation" button at the middle-top side of the web page
+1. In the main page, click the "Documentation" button at the top side of the web page
-1. The documentation is displayed at the [official web site of the application](https://github.com/ITESM-FIWARE/NGSI-Encryption-Layer-App/edit/master/README.md)
+1. The documentation is displayed at the [official web site of the application](https://github.com/ITESM-FIWARE/NGSI-Encryption-Layer-App/blob/master/README.md)

 ### Log out process
 1. Follow up the login process